35 GTA 5 Locations Based on Real Life

 Why It Counts: Rockford Hills works as the Beverly Hills-style luxury district.
 The useful nuance is that it also carries Century City influence, so do not flatten it into one shopping street.

-Claim Guardrail: Do not say it is only Century City or only Rodeo Drive.
+Accuracy Note: It is not only Century City or only Rodeo Drive.

 GTA 5 Vinewood